 6. Bill Reed is another notable stuntman who’s being throwing himself off buildings for years, here he stacks explosives in the cellar — he is also the hooded man who fights little Art Thomas.

 7. The man I’ve described as a Beaky Libertine appears in a multitude of episodes, as well as in Danger Man and The Champions.
-He has been tentatively identified as John Cam because of The Dalek Master Plan but I am positive that is not him.
+He has been tentatively identified as John Cam because of The Dalek Master Plan but I am positive that is not him as the man in the episode has brown eyes whereas this man has blue eyes, and a much narrower chin.

 fan forum Donate Become a Patron!